clearlinux/clear-linux-documentation/source/get-started/cloud-install/azure.rst

       ===> In what directory would you like to place the install? (leave blank to use '/home/[user]/lib/azure-cli'):

-   Press the :kbd:`Enter` key to accept the default or you can chose another directory to install the MS Azure CLI 2.0 tools into.
+   Press the :kbd:`Enter` key to accept the default or chose another directory in which to install the MS Azure CLI 2.0 tools.

    .. code-block:: console

       ===> In what directory would you like to place the 'az' executable? (leave blank to use '/home/[user]/bin'):

-   Press the :kbd:`Enter` key to accept the default or you can chose another directory to install the :command:`az` executable in.
+   Press the :kbd:`Enter` key to accept the default or chose another directory in which to install the :command:`az` executable.

 #.
-The installation downloads and builds all required tools and when complete
+The installation downloads and builds all the required tools.
+When it is
-   prompts you with:
+   complete, it prompts you:

    .. code-block:: console